 Caulk Seams of Installed Boards

-If you truly don’t want to spend the time using paper tape and mud to seal drywall, you can install wood paneling over the unfinished drywall.
-This process can be time-consuming and expensive, depending on the paneling you choose, but it’s a surefire way to achieve a finished surface without sealing drywall joints.
+If you truly don’t want to spend the time to tape drywall and use mud to seal it, you can install wood paneling over the unfinished drywall.
+This process can be time-consuming and expensive, depending on the paneling you choose, but it’s a surefire way to achieve a finished surface without using a layer of mud to seal drywall joints.

 What are the Drawbacks of Not Sealing Drywall?

 Drywall that is not properly sealed is prone to moisture damage, retains hot or cold air poorly, leaks sound, and exposes insulation, wiring, and plumbing to moisture.
-Unfinished walls are also more easily infiltrated by rodents and other pests.
+An unfinished drywall surface is also more easily infiltrated by rodents and other pests.

 - Unfinished drywall is prone to moisture damage.

 - Insulation, wiring, and lumber in the wall are exposed to moisture and potential damage.